ajLuna7/urban_analytics/final-project/results/rojas_final_report.md

 around survey sites across urban and rural areas.
 As would be expected, the mean proportion of cropland is lower in urban areas than in rural areas.
 However, the rural and urban distributions are very different for Ivory Coast than for Burkina Faso.
-Ivory Coast’s distribution for rural areas seems to gravitate around the mean, whereas in the urban distribution you find more distinct peaks.
-In Burkina Faso’s distribution, both urban and rural seem to follow a similar pattern.
+Ivory Coast's distribution for rural areas seems to gravitate around the mean, whereas in the urban distribution you find more distinct peaks.
+In Burkina Faso's distribution, both urban and rural seem to follow a similar pattern.

 ![](rojas_final_report_files/figure-gfm/crop-dens-1.png)<!-- -->